vonMule/bleeding-edge-ranciliopid/README.md

    - steadyPowerOffset is introduced which compensates the increased temperature loss when the machine (brew head etc.) is still very cold.
    - PidController offers feature like I-value filtering, special handling of setPoint crossings and more (hard-coded)
    - PID Controller is now integral part of the software and not an external library.
-1. actionController, which allow you to trigger custom functions over any GPIO port and/or mqtt.
+1. FULL ESP32 (and of cause esp8266) support in bleeding-edge main-branch.
+1. Support of three hardware modifications which matches you requirements and offers the best flexibility.
+   - PidOnly: This is the most basic modifcations in which only the heater is controlled by the esp.
+   - Standard: In this modifcations in addition to the heater, "brewing" is also controlled by the esp which enables pre-infusion (by cutting the "hardware-button switched" power to the valve and the pump on demand).
+   - FullControl: (ESP32 only) All functionality is directly controlled by the esp.
+This allows full customization and implementation of any feature.
+Also all functionality can therefore remotely be activated/deactivated.
+The ESP32 can run 24/7 if required.
+1. Freely choose if you want the software to use WIFI, BLYNK and/or MQTT.
+Everythink can be enabled/disabled and still have a flawlessly working PID controller.
+1. Additionally if you want to to depend on a remotely running service (eg. blynk server on raspi), you can activate a MQTT-Server on the arduino itself!
+1. By using the actionController you can freely configure the system to trigger custom ACTIONS (=functions) when a GPIO port is triggered (eg by a switch) or when commands are received over network (mqtt/blynk).
-   - fully dynamic mapping of any(!) available analog/digital gpio port to custom functions, which are currently:
+   - fully dynamic mapping of any(!) available analog/digital gpio port to trigger following custom ACTIONS:
      - BREWING   := start brewing
      - STEAMING  := automatically manages heat up machine for steaming
      - HOTWATER  := start pouring hotwater